 “It is important not to use labels to generalise about, and therefore divide, “boomers” and “Gen Z” etc. as each person is an individual.
 The judicious use of talent assessments and development is critical.

 “Young professionals need feedback and coaching to build their self-awareness and their development should leverage strengths and focus on potential derailers.
 Managers benefit by also demonstrating adaptive, inclusive leadership strengths as they do with any team members.
-Finally, most organisations create a sustainable talent pipeline by addressing the prevalence of dominant “male, pale or stale” leadership cadres,” Jones said.
+Finally, most organizations create a sustainable talent pipeline by addressing the prevalence of dominant “male, pale or stale” leadership cadres,” Jones said.

 But what do Gen Z actually feel about this?